tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 ### <a name='Setup'></a>Setup

+- [Download][download-link],
-[Download][download-link], extract to a directory, open a command prompt in the directory, and run `cwsim --help` from a command prompt.
+- open a command prompt in the directory of the executable, and
+- run `cwsim --help` from a command prompt!

-[download-link]: /download/cw-sim/beta/cwsim-v0.1.414-win-x64.zip
+[download-link]: /download/cw-sim/beta/cwsim.exe